Lipps Inc. (pronounced like "lip sync") was a studio band from the United States with Cynthia Johnson on lead vocals.

 The group, formed in Minneapolis, Minnesota, was most known for the Double-Platinum-selling 1980 chart-topping hit "Funkytown", which hit #1 in 28 different countries around the world.
 It consisted of a changing lineup of session musicians, including guitarist David Rivkin, guitarist Tom Riopelle and bassist Terry Grant.
 Steven Greenberg, the creator of the act, wrote and produced most of the group's music.

-Lipps Inc. released their debut album Mouth to Mouth in early 1980.
+Lipps Inc.'s first release was a 1979 single, "Rock It", on Greenberg's own Flight imprint.
+The act released its debut album Mouth to Mouth in late 1979.
 The second single from this album, "Funkytown", spent four weeks at #1 on both the Billboard Hot 100 and on the Hot Dance Music/Club Play charts in the United States.
-The 45 sold over two million copies within several months and was awarded a platinum record.
-It reached number two in the United Kingdom and was a hit throughout the world.
-Their further singles failed to match their initial success (their only other Hot 100 entry was 1979's "Rock It", which peaked at #64); however, they had more dance hits throughout the 1980s, including "How Long?" (originally a big hit for Ace) in 1981, which reached #4 on the U.S. dance chart.
-After their third album, Johnson left Lipps Inc. and was replaced with Margie Cox and Melanie Rosales.
-Lipps Inc. released their final full-length album, 4, in 1983 before disbanding two years later.
+The 7" single sold over two million copies within a few months and was awarded a platinum record within the same year of its release .
+It reached #2 in the United Kingdom and was a hit throughout the world.
+Lipps Inc.'s later singles failed to match the band's initial success (the only other Hot 100 entry was "Rock It", which peaked at #64); however, more dance hits were released throughout the 1980s, including "How Long?" in 1981 (originally a hit for Ace), which reached #4 on the U.S. dance chart.
+After the third album, Designer Music, Johnson left the band and was replaced by Margie Cox and Melanie Rosales.
+Lipps Inc. released its final album, 4, in 1983 before disbanding two years later.